| |

 to the Red Kangaroo, Bush Turkey, Emu and lizards such

+as the Sand Goanna and Perentie.
 Of the 27 mammal species found in the park, six are

 introduced: the House Mouse, camel, fox, cat, dog and